tensorflow/tfjs-website/source/faq/index.md

 Please take a look at [this benchmark](https://github.com/tensorflow/tfjs-layers/blob/master/demos/benchmarks_demo.html) to get more detailed performance measurements.

-## Do you have any pre-trained models that I can use to get started?

-Yes.
-We are working on organizing these a bit better, but you can take a look at …, … and ....

-You can also use almost any pre-trained Keras models in TensorFlow.js via our conversion scripts.
+## What is the difference between this and deeplearn.js?

+TensorFlow.js is a successor to the deeplearn.js project.
+It take deeplearn.js 0.6.0 and adds new functionality such as the layers API.
+As part of the transition, it also joined the TensorFlow project at Google.

 ## I still have some questions

 Please feel free to look at our [issues tracker](https://github.com/tensorflow/tfjs/issues) and file a bug there.
-We also have a community mailing list for people to ask questions, get technical help, and share what they are doing with TensorFlow.js!
-To keep up to date with TensorFlow.js news follow us on twitter or join the announcement only mailing list.
+We also have a <a href="https://groups.google.com/a/tensorflow.org/forum/#!forum/tfjs">community mailing list</a> for people to ask questions, get technical help, and share what they are doing with TensorFlow.js!
+To keep up to date with TensorFlow.js news follow us on twitter or join the <a href="https://groups.google.com/a/tensorflow.org/forum/#!forum/tfjs-announce">announcement only</a> mailing list.